johol355/neuro-ascertainment/README.md

 6. T_CONT_DESCRIPTIVE_SIR: As above but only for continuous admissions to tertiary centres

+7. H_LOS: Hospital Length of Stay for all continuous admissions grouped by CONT_HADM_ID

+8. I_LOS: ICU Length of Stay for all continuous ICU admissions grouped by CONT_ICU_ID

+9. TI_LOS: ICU Length of Stay for all continuous tertiary ICU admissions grouped by T_CONT_ICU_ID

-7.  etc. for beta-testing (see SQL-query scripts).
+10. etc. for beta-testing (see SQL-query scripts).

 ## User instructions for querying database